TheCaptain989/radarr-striptracks/README.md

 ```

 Descriptively, these steps are:
-1. Command-line options (or environment variable) override all automatic language selection.
+1. Command-line arguments (or environment variable) override all automatic language selection.
-2. If there are no command-line options, the video's *Quality Profile* is examined for a language configuration (only supported in Radarr).
+2. If there are no command-line arguments, the video's *Quality Profile* is examined for a language configuration (only supported in Radarr).
 3. If there is no *Quality Profile* language **or** it is set to 'Any', then examine the *Custom Formats* and scores associated with the quality profile.
-All language conditions with positive scores *and* negated conditions with negative scores *and* non-negated Except Language conditions with negative scores are selected.
+All language conditions with positive scores *and* Negated conditions with negative scores *and* non-Negated Except Language conditions with negative scores are selected.
 4. If the *Custom Format* scores are zero (0) or there are none with configured language conditions, use the *Language Profile* (only supported in Sonarr v3)

 >![notes]
 For step 3 above, using *Custom Formats* when 'Any' is in the *Quality Profile* is consistent with the behavior described in [TRaSH Guides](https://trash-guides.info/Radarr/Tips/How-to-setup-language-custom-formats/ "TraSH Guides: How to setup Language Custom Formats").